yairEO/tagify/README.md

 * SCSS file is ~2kb of highly readable and flexible code
 * No other inputs are used beside the original, and its value is kept in sync
 * Can paste in multiple values ("tag 1, tag 2, tag 3")
-* Tags can be created by a comma or by pressing the "Enter" key
+* Tags can be created by commas or by pressing the "Enter" key
-* very easy to customize
+* Easily customized

 ### Basic usage